tushartushar/halifax/README.md

 ## Driving license
 If you are moving from one of the eight countries (including the USA, Austria, Germany, and the UK) or another Canadian province, you can exchange your existing driving license with the Nova Scotia driving license.
 You just need to go to any RMV with one identification (such as a passport) and your existing license.
 If you would like to apply for a fresh driving license, Nova Scotia has a graduated driver license system with 3 levels.
 You may find more information about driving licenses [online](https://novascotia.ca/driving-and-road-safety/).
+If you are coming from a country that is not among the eight mentioned above, make sure you get your previous license.
+This can help you circumvent the requirement for holding the learner license for a year.
+You will still need to write the written test and give the road test though.

 ## Car insurance
 Insurance premiums can be quite expensive for new people in Canada.
 If you have a driving license and driving history from Canada and the USA, then it would help to reduce your car insurance premium.
 If you are coming directly from another country, be ready to pay a hefty insurance premium at least in the beginning.
 TD, The Co-operators, Intact, and Aviva are some of the prominent players in the insurance market.
 When you are looking for car insurance, make sure to get as many as quotes from different providers.
 Their quotes differ by a very significant margin.
 The highest quote that I got was three times (yes, 300%) more than my lowest quote for the same benefits/coverage!

+## Nova Scotia ID Card
+While living in Nova Scotia, it is recommended that you obtain a Nova Scotia Identification card.
+The ID is very useful as it will include both your date of birth and your picture.
+Identification cards can be obtained from `Service Nova Scotia`.

 ---